anstokes/create-index/README.md

 create-index --help

 Options:
-  --recursive, -r          Create/update index files recursively.
-Halts on any
+  --extensions, -x         Allows some extensions to be parsed as valid source.
+                           First extension will always be preferred to homonyms with another allowed extension.
+                                                       [array] [default: ["js"]]
+  --header                 Add a custom header at the top of the index file
+                                                                        [string]
-                           unsafe "index.js" files.   [boolean] [default: false] --ignoreUnsafe, -i       Ignores unsafe "index.js" files instead of halting.
+  --ignoreUnsafe, -i       Ignores unsafe "index.js" files instead of halting.
                                                       [boolean] [default: false]
   --ignoreDirectories, -d  Ignores importing directories into the index file,
                            even if they have a safe "index.js".
                                                       [boolean] [default: false]
-  --update, -u             Updates only previously created index files
-                           (recursively).             [boolean] [default: false] --banner                 Add a custom banner at the top of the index file [string] --extensions, -x         Allows some extensions to be parsed as valid source.
-                           First extension will always be preferred to homonyms with another allowed extension.
-                                                       [array] [default: ["js"]]
-  --outputFile, -o         Output file            [string] [default: "index.js"]                                                      [array] [default: ["js"]]
   --noSemicolons, --nsc    No semicolons at the end of each export line
                                                       [boolean] [default: false]
+  --outputFile, -o         Output file            [string] [default: "index.js"]
+                                                       [array] [default: ["js"]]
+  --recursive, -r          Create/update index files recursively.
+Halts on any
+                           unsafe "index.js" files.   [boolean] [default: false] --update, -u             Updates only previously created index files (recursively).             [boolean] [default: false]

 Examples:
   create-index ./src ./src/utilities      Creates or updates an existing